 De novo LoF SNPs have been implicated in autism based on analysis of sporadic or simplex families (families with no prior history of autism)40-43.
 We applied our method to de novo LoF mutations discovered in these studies.
 Our method shows that the proportion of dominant disease-causing de novo LoF events is significantly higher in autism patients versus siblings (Fig. 4b; p-value: 5.3e-3; Wilcoxon rank-sum test).
-Previous studies suggest that there is a higher mutational burden in female patients44.44 We observe a similar pattern for LoF mutations – female probands have a higher portion of predicted deleterious de novo LoF variants than male probands (p-value: 0.039).
+Autism spectrum disorder is known to be four times more prevalent in males than females suggesting a protective effect in females.44.
+Previous studies designed to address this issue show that in the females with autism there is a higher mutational burdens44.
+Therefore, we investigated the differences in de novo LoF variants in male versus female autism patients.
+We also observe a similar pattern for LoF mutations – female probands have a higher portion of predicted deleterious de novo LoF variants than male probands (Fig. 4b; p-value: 0.039).
 A recent study based on exome sequencing of 3,871 autism cases delineated 33 risk genes at FDR < 0.145.
 We observe that the de novo LoF mutations in the autism patients in the 33 risk genes have higher dominant disease causing LoF score than the de novo LoF variants in other genes (Supplementary Fig. 5; p-value: 2.8e-3).
 Supplementary Table 7 includes the ALoFT predictions for de novo LoF variants.

-Lastly, we applied our prediction method to infer the effect of premature stop variants from a compilation of 6, cancer exomes46.
-As shown in Figure 4c, somatic LoFs in known cancer driver genes compared to randomly sampled genes.
-Moreover, deleterious somatic LoFs are enriched in driver genesdepleted in LoF-tolerant genes (genes that contain at least one homozygous LoF variant in the 1KGP1 population).
-To classify driver genes as tumor suppressors, Vogelstein proposed a “20/20” rule where a gene is classified as a tumor suppressor if > 20% of the observed mutations in that gene are LoF mutations47..
+Lastly, we applied our prediction method to infer the effect of somatic premature stop variants (somatic LoFs) from a compilation of 6,535 cancer exomes46.
+As shown in Figure 4c, somatic LoFs are enriched in known cancer driver genes compared to randomly sampled genes of matched lengths.
+Moreover, deleterious somatic LoFs are enriched in driver genes and depleted in LoF-tolerant genes (genes that contain at least one homozygous LoF variant in the 1KGP1 population).
+To classify driver genes as tumor suppressors, Vogelstein proposed a “20/20” rule where a gene is classified as a tumor suppressor if > 20% of the observed mutations in that gene are LoF mutations47.
+Therefore, the frequency of somatic LoFs that are predicted to be disease-causing by ALoFT can be used to identify potential tumor suppressor genes.

-In summary, we describe a tool for predicting the impact of premature Stop variants in the context of a diploid model, i.e. discriminating whether premature stop variants are likely to lead to recessive or dominant disease.
+In summary, we describe a tool for predicting the impact of premature stop variants in the context of a diploid model, i.e. discriminating whether premature stop variants are likely to lead to recessive or dominant disease.
 Better identification and characterization of LoF variants has both diagnostic and therapeutic implications.
 ALoFT allows for the identification and prioritization of high impact putative disease-causing LoF variants in individual genomes.
 Integrating benign LoF variants with phenotypic information will help us to identify protective LoF variants which are valuable drug targets48,49.
+Gene functions important for species propagation might actually be deleterious as one ages; thus, LoF variants in such genes provide an intriguing avenue to discover targets for aging-related diseases.
 Lastly, diseases caused by LoF variants provide opportunities for targeted therapy using drugs that either enable read-through of the premature stop, thus restoring the function of the mutant protein, or NMD inhibitors that prevents degradation of the LoF-containing transcript by NMD50-56.
 This is especially useful in the context of rare diseases where targeting the same molecular phenotype leading to different diseases alleviates the need to design a new drug for each individual disease.
 Further work will be needed both to correlate the predictions of ALoFT with experimental assays of protein loss of function, and to study the phenotypic impact of heterozygous and homozygous LoF variants in large clinical cohorts.

 References